 A Magistrate will then consider and determine the application.
 They have the discretion whether to grant your application and will take into account various factors related to the offence, along with the public interest and anything else deemed relevant.
 If your application is rejected, you must wait a further 2 years to apply again.

 Andersons Solicitors have successfully assisted a number of clients to apply to the court to have their convictions spent.
-Please contact our office to speak with Eva Bailey or Nes Alexandropoulos who can assist you with your enquiry.
+Please contact our office to speak with Nes Alexandropoulos who can assist you with your enquiry.